PederBG/LundinBlackOil/README.md

 # LundinBlackOil
 This project uses real-time SAR (synthetic aperture radar) satellite images from the Copernicus programme to monitor possible oil slicks in a specific area on the Norwegian continental shelf.
 It contains the complete native-javascript based web application as well as python scripts used to process raw Sentinel-1 imagery.

 The image processing has been through a major update and is no longer using the ESA developed SNAP module.
 It is now instead using the modules GDAL and SciFy/NumPy.
-All code used in the backend cron job is now placed in s1_scripts.
+All code used in the back end cron job is now placed in s1_scripts.

 Note: This project is meant to run on a linux server with a high RAM size.
 The code in s1_scripts also has a high number of module dependencies, making it hard to reproduce.
 Simply forking the repository will not work.

 Also note that while image processing works fine on smaller Sentinel-1 files, is it likely to run into problems if the raw data is too big.
 SAFE-files exceeding about 800 MB will probably cause errors since the program runs out of memory during 2-D interpolation.

-##### Important dependecies:
+##### Important dependencies:
  - OSGeo/GDAL - Geospatial Data Abstraction Library: https://pypi.python.org/pypi/GDAL
  - Scify / Numpy: https://www.scipy.org/install.html / https://pypi.python.org/pypi/numpy
  - sentinelsat: https://github.com/sentinelsat/sentinelsat